-Navigating the sprawling expanse of Abu Dhabi, one cannot miss the gleaming minarets and majestic domes of the Sheikh Zayed Grand Mosque, a beacon of spiritual elegance.
+Navigating the sprawling expanse of Abu Dhabi, one cannot miss the Sheikh Zayed Grand Mosque’s gleaming minarets and majestic domes, a beacon of spiritual elegance.
 However, to truly immerse oneself in its architectural brilliance and spiritual serenity, timing is key.

-This article guides visitors through the Grand Mosque opening hours and when to visit to avoid the crowds, and capture the best lighting if you are a keen photographer!
+This article guides visitors through the Grand Mosque’s opening hours and when to visit to avoid the crowds and capture the best lighting if you are a keen photographer!

 Sheikh Zayed Grand Mosque Opening Times